vonhoon81/ytdownloader/README.md

 # ytdownloader
 a very simple offline yt video downloader

-window executable in dist folder, download and use right away!
+window executable in executable folder, download and use right away!